Simplify 1/(8⁻⁷ × 9⁻⁷ × 5⁻⁷): Negative Exponent Practice

 Watch the teacher solve the problem with clear explanations

-00:32 We will apply this formula to our exercise
+00:47 Let's apply this rule to our exercise as well.

 Step-by-step written solution